onespacemedia/server-management/README.md

 ### PullMedia
 * Ensures the media folder exists on the local machine, creating it if necessary.
 * Pulls down the remote uploads folder (using ``rsync``).

+### PushDB
+* Dumps the database on the local machine to an SQL file.
+* Uploads the database to the remote server.
+* Imports the SQL file into the remote database.
+* Removes the SQL file from the remote server.
+* Removes the SQL file from the local machine.